The probabilistic world: Fermions

 The local chain structure in the $m_1$-direction also allows for boundary terms in the $x$-direction, involving $s(m_1,\, 0)$, $s(m_1 + 1,\, 0)$, $s(m_1,\, \cM_2)$ and $s(m_1 + 1,\, \cM_2)$.
 We take here periodic boundary conditions in the $x$-direction by adding to $\cL(m_1)$ a term

 This identifies effectively

 such that the $x$-variables are discrete points on a circle.
 With the inclusion of the boundary term, the sum in eq.~\eqref{eq:FP4} extends to $\cM_2$, i.e. over all $m_2$ in the range $0 \leq m_2 \leq \cM_2$.
-Boundary terms can break the symmetry between the $t$ and $x-$directions.
+This boundary term breaks the symmetry between the $t$ and $x-$directions.
+This asymmetry becomes unimportant in the limit of a very large number of lattice points.

 \paragraph*{Unique jump chain}

 The local factor $\cK(m_1)$ for the local chain in the $m_1$-direction is given by

 It equals one if for all $m_2$ the diagonally neighboring spins $s(m_1+1,\, m_2+1)$ have the same sign as $s(m_2,\, m_1)$.
 For each diagonal spin pair with opposite sign, $\cK(m_1)$ picks up a factor $\text{e}^{-2\beta}$.
 We will consider the limit $\beta\to\infty$.
 In this limit one finds a unique jump chain, where $\cK(m_1)$ vanishes for all configurations $\{ s(m_1 + 1)\}$ of the spins at $m_1 + 1$ for which $s(m_1 + 1,\, m_2 +1)$ differs from $s(m_1,\, m_2)$ for at least one value of $m_2$.
 Only those configurations contribute to the weight function for which $\{ s(m_1 + 1)\}$ is an exact copy of $\{s(m_1)\}$, but displaced by one unit to higher $m_2$.
 For this pair of configurations $\cK(m_1)$ equals one.
 An example for two neighboring ``allowed configurations'' with $\cK(m_1) = 1$ is given for the associated occupation numbers $n=(s+1)/2$ by